 Once you've realised your phone has been stolen, contact your local police station.
-You'll a crime reference number to support your theft claim, and once you have this it's important to keep it safe.
+You'll need a crime reference number to support your theft claim, and once you have this it's important to keep it safe.

 The worst has happened, and your phone has either been lost, stolen or damaged in some way or another.
 Luckily, you've decided to take out insurance and you're covered, but do you know how to make a claim correctly, or do you know what documentation you'll need to supply?

 Whether it's been a long time since you took out your policy, or you're simply uncertain of the details on how to make a claim, there's no need to panic.
 Just follow the simple steps below to start the process, and you'll be reunited with a fully functional handset as soon as possible.